-On a personal note, I am a trained Bharatnatyam dancer (Indian Classical dance) and one of my dreams is to join my art with my research by using dance to promote dialogues on social justice issues.
+I am a trained Bharatnatyam dancer (Indian Classical dance) and one of my dreams is to integrate my creative passion and my research to promote dialogues on social justice issues.

 M.A., Society and Culture studies - Indian Institute of Technology, Gandhinagar (August 2016)

 B.A. with majors, Sociology - University of Pune (August 2014)

 Diploma. with majors, Women and Development - University of Pune (August 2012)